Jaydevtest/DevOps_Projects/Lemp_Stack_Project/Lemp_stack.md

 If any errors are reported, go back to your configuration file to review its contents before continuing.

-We also need to disable default Nginx host that is currently configured to listen on port 80, for this run:
+We also need to disable the default Nginx host that is currently configured to listen on port 80, for this run:

 `sudo unlink /etc/nginx/sites-enabled/default`